-All of South Central is wrapped in the embrace of several mountain ranges.
-In a crescent shape south and east of Anchorage is the 300-mile-long Chugach Mountain Range.
-It bends all the way around the gulf to Valdez, where it meets the Wrangell–St. Elias National Park.
+All of Southcentral is wrapped in the embrace of several mountain ranges.
+In a crescent shape south and east of Anchorage lies the 300-mile-long Chugach Mountain Range, which bends all the way around the gulf to Valdez, where it meets the Wrangell–St. Elias National Park.
 The Chugach, St. Elias, and Wrangell mountain ranges are so immense that they are often referred to, collectively, as the "mountain kingdom of North America."

 The mountain peaks don't end there, however.
-Across Cook Inlet, easily viewed from Anchorage, is a small part of the Alaska Range known as the Pacific Ocean's great Ring of Fire, snowcapped volcanoes still known to occasionally blow off steam and lava.
-The Alaska Range is a narrow 400-mile-long range that embraces the highest peak in North America, Mt.
+Across Cook Inlet, easily viewed from Anchorage, is a small part of the Alaska Range known as the Pacific Ocean's great Ring of Fire, snowcapped volcanoes that still blow off steam and lava now and again.
+The narrow, 400-mile-long Alaska Range embraces the highest peak in North America, Mt.
 McKinley.

-Whether you're hoping to explore mountains or ocean, tundra, taiga, or forest—from the coastal rain forests around Seward and Kodiak to the rough Arctic chill of glaciers flowing off the Harding Icefield—each climate zone and ecosystem is available in South Central.
+Whether you're hoping to explore mountains or ocean, tundra, taiga, or forest—from the coastal rain forests around Seward and Kodiak to the rough Arctic chill of glaciers flowing off the Harding Icefield—each climate zone and ecosystem is available in this region.